webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 Therefore please:

-- When you <u>copy then adapt</u> a JSF XHTML file, immediately <u>rename it and re-author it</u>  😀 using a free-style authorship indication in an XML header comment:
+- When you **copy then adapt** a JSF XHTML file, immediately **rename it and re-author it**  😀 using a free-style authorship indication in an XML header comment:
   - There are some diagnostic composite components like `<util:warn/>` and a template component `<util:0/>`under `/web/resources/util`.
-You are welcome to use them as is, but if you want to <u>adapt</u> them please create a new folder like `/web/resource/mine` then <u>copy, rename, re-author</u> :smiley:.
+You are welcome to use them as is, but if you want to **adapt** them please create a new folder like `/web/resource/mine` then **copy, rename, re-author** :smiley:.
 - ​Please DO NOT directly edit  any Java classes in or under `com.webel.test` packages :scream: !
-- ​Please DO NOT use `com.webel.test` packages for <u>copied and adapted</u> Java classes :astonished: !
+- ​Please DO NOT use `com.webel.test` packages for **copied and adapted** Java classes :astonished: !
-  - Create a new package indicating your organisation and copy your <u>renamed</u> Java class into it :wink:.
+  - Create a new package indicating your organisation and copy your **renamed** Java class into it :wink:.
-- ​Immediately re-author :grinning: the Javadoc `@author` tag in the class docs of each <u>copied and adapted</u> class from 'Darren Kelly (Webel IT Australia)' to yourself.
+- ​Immediately re-author :grinning: the Javadoc `@author` tag in the class docs of each **copied and adapted** class from 'Darren Kelly (Webel IT Australia)' to yourself.

 Then the code is yours to do whatever you like with :yum:.
 Also, this process helps preserve the example test cases.
 You are welcome to completely delete those from the web app once you've prepared your own test.